yinuoyang/CHero/README.md

     1. When loading a data, we could use the lazy and suspense to have a loading component
     2. Not satisfied with the hover in menu options, Maybe we could discuss a better way of doing it
     3. On mobile view there is a problem that I can not see the box shadow on my phone end, maybe we could disscuss about it.
+    4. Should add more error bounding to detect failed data

 Application layer: